jorisroovers/casa/NOTES.md

 - Fix washing machine
 - Fix Roofcam

 ## Incremental Improvements
-- Prom2Hass -> not just for alerts but for all metrics

 - Add artists playlists to HaDashboard
   - E.g. Select artist, then hit "play button"
 - Grafana: ansible tasks (under top-level tasks/ to restore grafana datasource)
-- Afvalwijzer sensor in HaDashboard
 - PostNL sensor in HaDashboard
 - Upgrade grafana to 6.x